 You can walk around the temples and museums and get an insight into Nepali culture.

-The construction here due to the earthquake takes over quite a big portion of it, but you hardly notice as there’s loads to see and locals to meet!
+The construction here due to the earthquake takes over quite a big portion of it, but you hardly notice as there are loads to see and locals to meet!

 You only need around an hour here, then you can sip on a lemon ginger honey tea at one of the many cafés outside of it.

 If you want to experience the Himalayan mountain range from the ground and you aren’t planning on trekking, Nagarkot is a great option.